stefanvogel65/Watson-Studio-Visu/README.md

 # Visualization in Watson Studio, Tutorial

-This is a simple intro into Watson Studio on IBM Cloud and a guide to get started with visulizing data with no code using Cognos Dashboard embedded.
+This is a simple intro into Watson Studio on IBM Cloud with a guide to get started with visualizing data with no code using Cognos Dashboard embedded.

 ## Step 1: Login and create Watson Studio Service